ysjwang/wordcounter/README.md

 # Word Counter

 Word Counter is a simple word-count on steroids.
 It lets you analyze chunks of text and see the frequency of words.
 Includes support for custom ignore groups (such as pronouns, preopositions, common words, etc).
+A demo version is running on heroku here: [Word Counter](http://wordcounter.herokuapp.com/).

 ## Custom Ignore Groups and Sample Text
 You can modify or add your own custom ignore groups by changing up the [db/seeds.rb](https://github.com/ysjwang/wordcounter/blob/master/db/seeds.rb) file.
 Pretty simple stuff, looks like this: